MasoniteFramework/docs/README.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This should show a list of command options.
-If it doesn't then try closing your terminal and reopening it or running it with `sudo` if you are on a UNIX machine.
+> This should show a list of command options.
+If it doesn't then you may have installed the masonite cli incorrectly.
+Try uninstalling it and be sure to run it with a `--user` flag.

 We are currently only interested in the `craft new` command.
 To create a new project just run:

 {% code-tabs %}
 {% code-tabs-item title="terminal" %}